ricardomoreirab/better-notes/README.md

 # Better Notes

-A Node.js application built with hexagonal architecture that handles multiple file uploads.
+A Node.js application built with hexagonal architecture that handles multiple file uploads and organizes notes using the PARA method with LLM assistance.

 ## Project Structure